ethereum/devp2p/caps/eth.md

 originally).
 This is usually achieved by remembering a set of transaction hashes recently relayed by the peer.

-### Blob Transaction
+### Blob Transaction and Cell Exchange

 Blob transaction carries one or more large objects called blobs, in addition to the normal transaction payload.
-The transaction also includes metadata that allows peers to verify blob fragments (cells) they exchange over the network.

-- `cell`: Cell is computed by splitting the blob and applying the erasure-code defined in [EIP-7594].
-A cell can be identified in the erasure-coded blob by its `index`.

-- Commitment: Commitment is a cryptographic value bound to a blob.
-It is used in inclusion verification to ensure that any given cell is part of the original blob.

-- Proof: Proof is a cell-specific data used during the inclusion verification of associated cell.

-- Versioned hash (`vhash`): Versioned hash is the identifier for a blob, which is calculated taking the hash of the blob's commitment, prefixed with a version byte.

-Note that blobs are not sent directly with the transaction but are exchanged in the form of cells separately between peers.
+Blobs are not sent directly with the transaction but are exchanged in the form of `Cell` separately between peers.

-### Cell Exchange
+Cells are computed by splitting the blob and applying the erasure-code defined in [EIP-7594].
+A cell has its `index`, according to its relative position in the erasure-coded blob.

-When a new cell is added to a peer's pool, it should be announced to the network using the [CellAvailability] message.
-All peers that receive the message can request the cell whose index is specified in the message using the [GetCells] message.
+When a blob transaction is added to a peer's pool, availability of its cell should be announced to the network using `cells` field in the [NewPooledTransactionHashes] message.
+All peers that receive the message can request the cell whose index is specified in the `cells` using the [GetCells] message.
 Clients can selectively store cells according to their local parameters.

 A node should never announce availability to a peer that it can infer to already have the associated cell.
 This can be achieved by remembering set of versioned hashes